vectorform/Texty/README.md

 ## License
-Texty is available under the BSD 3-clause "New" or "Revised" License.
+Texty is available under the [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause) License.
 See the [LICENSE](LICENSE) file for more info.